MatthiasScholzTW/demo_consul_service_mesh/README.md

 Local connection to and from the proxy are _unencrypted_ - this represents the loopback connection.
 Traffic in and out of the machine is always encrypted.

+The Consul Connect service mesh security model _requires trusting loopback connections_ when you use proxies.
+To further secure loopback connections you can use tools like network namespacing.

 ### Socat

 Only supports tcp.
 No support for tls.